LukasForst/SWA-TP-user-service/README.md

 and `/version` endpoint set.
 This repo is using Github Actions.

-- each commit to any branch is checked - all python doc tests are executed
+- each commit to any branch is checked - all python doc tests are executed, these tests are executed before every publish (`:latest` or `:x.y.z` release)
 - each commit to master creates new `:latest` version with proper version on `/version` endpoint
 - each release (Github button Create Release) creates version with release tag `:x.y.z` and release number on `/version` endpoint